 IQoro is a new and unique neuromuscular treatment method that requires just 30 seconds’ exercise, three times per day.
-Here we will show in overview how training with IQoro strengthens and improves the balance between different muscle groups in the face and oral cavity during the early growth period from approximately one and a half years old.
+Here we will show in overview how training with IQoro strengthens and improves the balance between different muscle groups in the face and oral cavity during the early growth period from approximately one years old.

 In addition, abnormalities can be prevented from occurring, and already established abnormalities minimised or eliminated.
 Early intervention during the growth period increases the possibility of optimising bite- and jaw development and the conditions to optimise the mouth’s functions.